Skip to main content

 Better for: Reliable classic Indian comfort food, fast lunch combos, and family-style group meals at a neighborhood-friendly price.

-Skip if: If you’re specifically seeking upscale, chef-driven Indian with a strong cocktail program or a more intimate date-night atmosphere.
+Consider Alternatives If: If you’re specifically seeking upscale, chef-driven Indian with a strong cocktail program or a more intimate date-night atmosphere.